skillrepos/copilot-hands-on/labs.md

 ![add file for context](./images/cdd161.png?raw=true "Add file for context")
 ![file added to context](./images/cdd162.png?raw=true "File added to context")

-12. Now, let's prompt Copilot about why the changes need to be made.
+12. Finally, we'll prompt Copilot about why the changes need to be made.
 In the Chat input area, enter the prompt *Why do these changes need to be made?* It will use this file as context and respond accordingly.
 Notice in the screenshot below, the indicator for *1 reference - models.go*.
 ```
 Why do these changes need to be made?
 ```
 ![answer with file as context](./images/cdd163.png?raw=true "Answer with file as context")

+We're not going to go through and resolve the pull request, so you are done!

 <p align="center">
 **THANKS!**